ppy/osu-wiki/news/2023/2023-10-22-new-featured-artist-will-stetson.md

 ![](https://assets.ppy.sh/artists/385/header.jpg)

-**Will Stetson** is a one-of-a-kind [osu! player](https://osu.ppy.sh/users/4909088).
+**Will Stetson** is a one-of-a-kind ::osu! player::{ user-id=4909088 }.
 While he was grinding thousands of hours clicking circles, winning tournaments, and commentating for our very own [osu!
 World Cup](/wiki/Tournaments/OWC), he's also been pursuing a career as a vocalist!

 For the better half of a decade, **Will Stetson** has been pumping out covers of iconic songs in the osu! community.
 (A certain *"me no mae no"* may ring a bell.)
 As of 2023, he's begun producing his own original tracks, and that's why he's here today!